HuidaeCho/cjkformat/README.md

 but I was not happy with any of those solutions because they deviated too much from the usage of `print()` and disrupt regular patterns of `print()`.
 It would also be hard to justify use of those functions to non-CJK developers when they have very different calling patterns.

 In this module, I tried to mimic the usage of `print()` as much as possible.
-Since the `%` operator is intereted first before being passed to any functions, I was not able to use exactly the same syntax as `print()`.
+Since the `%` operator is interpreted first before being passed to any functions, I was not able to use exactly the same syntax as `print()`.
 Instead, I tried to keep the name of the core function short and simple.
 Indeed, its name is simply `f`, which is the same as the prefix for the f-string syntax.
 I also defined `printf()` that behaves much like the `printf()` function in the C language.
 This function combines `print(, end='')` and `f()` to not add a newline.

 Now, using the new `f()` function, the above example would be
 ```python